cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 - as a `Virtual Machine image <#cdap-standalone-virtual-machine-image>`__; or
 - as a `Docker image <#cdap-standalone-docker-image>`__.

+An easy way to start experimenting with CDAP, to build your own project, and to follow the example applications provided, is to download either the CDAP Standalone Virtual Machine or use the Docker image.

 Binary Zip File
 ---------------
 The **zip file** is available on the Downloads section of the Cask Website at `<http://cask.co/downloads>`__.
+Click the link marked "SDK" of the *Software Development Kit (SDK).*

 Once downloaded, unzip it to a directory on your machine::

     $ tar -zxvf cdap-sdk-2.5.0.zip